davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 PROTOCOL_ERROR.

 ACCEPT_CH frames always apply to a single connection, never a single stream.
-The identifier in the ACCEPT_CH frame MUST be zero.
+The stream identifier in the ACCEPT_CH frame MUST be zero.
 The flags field of an ACCEPT_CH field is unused and MUST be zero.
 If a user agent receives an ACCEPT_CH frame whose stream identifier or flags field is non-zero, it MUST respond with a connection error of type PROTOCOL_ERROR.

 ## HTTP/3 ACCEPT_CH Frame